marinasundstrom/BlazorMinimalApiTest/README.md

 **Recommended for ordinary apps**

-If you want something similar to Razor Pages, then you can enable the standard page component routing.
+You can enable the standard page component routing, which works for both SSR and interactive pages.
 This is provided that you have declared the router in the root ``App`` component.

 ```cs
 app.MapRazorComponents<App>()